pnnl/hexwatershed/paper.md

 To remove the local depression within the hexagon DEM, a depression filling algorithm was implemented based on the priority-flood algorithm.
 This is also the first implementation of the priority-flood algorithm on a D6 connectivity grid \autoref{fig:depression_filling} [@Barnes2014].

 ![Illustration of the priority-flood depression filling on the hexagon mesh.
 Light blue grids represent the initial default state; red grids represent the boundary; green grids represent the to-be-removed grid from the queue; orange grids represent the to-be-added grids into the queue; and purple grids are finished grids.
 Numbers within each grid represent its global ID and elevation (in parentheses, unit: m), respectively.
 The algorithm gradually ``floods" the domain using a boundary queue (red).
 If a to-be-added grid has equal or smaller elevation than a to-be-removed grid, its elevation is increased. \label{fig:depression_filling}](https://github.com/pnnl/hexwatershed/blob/master/algorithm/depression_filling.png?raw=true)

-* Flow direction

-In HexWatershed 1.0, only the single flow direction is supported, which is defined as from the hexagon center to one of its neighbors which has the lowest elevation.

 * Flow accumulation